 - I recommend using two tools - a hand cultivator (two or three pronged) and a keyhole saw.
 Be careful walking through the woods while carrying these.
 Keep them pointed away from your body so if (when) you stumble they don't stab you.
 Better to attach them somehow to your belt.
 Use one tool in each hand to manipulate the canes.

 - Some people say to cut off the vertical cane before trying to dig up the roots.
-I disagree. (a) Plants with their roots attached wilt within a week and are more easy to dispose of.
-In contrast cut canes dry out stiff and don't decompose - a much harder disposal problem. (b) Leaving the canes attached allows yout to drag the pulled plant out of your way by the root ball. (c) If you cut the cane and pull it out to the trail before digging the root -- will you be able to find that root when you return?
+I disagree. (a) Plants with their roots attached wilt within a week and are easier to dispose of.
+In contrast cut canes dry out stiff and don't decompose - a much harder disposal problem. (b) Leaving the canes attached allows you to drag the pulled plant out of your way by the root ball. (c) If you cut the cane and pull it out to the trail before digging the root -- will you be able to find that root when you return?

 - Use the cultivator to scratch the soil away from the root node.
 This exposes one thick trailing root and other smaller roots.
 Hook a finger under each individual small root and pry it out.
 When all that remains is the trailing root, use both hands to pull from underneath the node.
 Pull out as much as you can.